SherfeyInv/idmanagement.gov/_implement/unifyia-guide.md

 ## Executive Summary

-<p align="justify">This implementation guide was developed as a result of joint experimentation using the Unifyia platform in the GSA Federal Aquisition Service Information Technology Categories cloud sandbox.
-The guide provides a detailed framework for implementing passkeys using external security keys, smart cards, and digital wallets for federal agencies and relying parties.
+<p align="justify">This implementation guide was developed as a result of a joint experiment using the Unifyia platform in the GSA Federal Aquisition Service Information Technology Categories cloud sandbox.
+The Office of Government-wide Policy collaborated with the Unifyia team providing program and technical leadership support throughout the project.
+This guide provides a detailed framework for implementing passkeys using external security keys, smart cards, and digital wallets for federal agencies and relying parties.
 The goal of passkey-based authentication is to strengthen security, ease operational burden for agencies, relying parties, users, and align with modern cybersecurity mandates by enabling phishing-resistant, passwordless authentication.
 The guide was reviewed in collaboration by a few Department of Energy national labs for quality assurance prior to publication.</p>

 Topics covered within this implemenation guide are